-In case a relative passes away while family members are traveling, every person must pack a single, all-black outfit, The Independent reports.
+In case a relative passes away while family members are traveling, every person must pack a single, all-black outfit, Marie Claire reports.
 This guarantees that they’ll be dressed respectfully when seen in public after the announcement.

 The sensible policy arose after a real-life snafu in 1952, which fans of Netflix’s The Crown may recall having been depicted during the first season of the series.
 Then-Princess Elizabeth had been visiting Kenya with her husband Prince Philip when her father, King George VI, died from lung cancer.
 The young couple promptly returned to England, but Elizabeth didn’t have any appropriately somber clothing in her suitcase.
 She stayed on the airplane until somebody brought her a black outfit.

 The all-black rule is one of many other fashion regulations that govern the royals.
 Some are equally practical, like wearing gloves to prevent the spread of germs or weighing down hemlines with tiny lead curtain weights to prevent Marilyn Monroe moments.
 Others, like subtle nail polish colors and pantyhose, center on decorum.

 This story originally ran in 2019; it has been updated for 2022.